Ol' Buffalo Beekeeping Page

 • Productivity,

-My price for Spring 2023 is expected to be $180 plus a $15 deposit per nuc to be refunded when the empty nuc box is returned in good condition.
+My price for Spring 2024 is $180 plus a $15 deposit per nuc to be refunded when the empty nuc box is returned in good condition.
 Quantity will be limited.
 I offer a 50% discount per nuc for 4-H youth who are active in the Iron County 4-H Beekeeping Club (one discount per 4-H family).

 My nucs will be delivered in 5-frame temporary nuc boxes.
 There will be no frame exchange.
 You may bring your own hive and transfer the bees to your own boxes and save yourself the deposit fee and the trip back to return the nuc boxes.